A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Introduction

-Our inclusion of the SWELLS sample of lensed spirals was motivated by the goal of determining two \emph{independent} constraints on the dark matter distribution from strong lensing and from analysis of HI maps \citep{ChakrabartiBlitz2009,ChakrabartiBlitz2011,Chakrabartietal2011,Chakrabarti2013}, which is only possible at low-redshift where HI maps can be obtained.
+Spiral galaxies have more complex lensing potentials, making H$_0$ measurements less accurate in general for these sources due to higher uncertainties on their potentials.
+Our inclusion of the SWELLS sample of lensed spirals instead of only considering elliptical galaxies was motivated by the goal of determining two \emph{independent} constraints on the dark matter distribution from strong lensing and from analysis of HI maps \citep{ChakrabartiBlitz2009,ChakrabartiBlitz2011,Chakrabartietal2011,Chakrabarti2013}, which is only possible at low-redshift where HI maps can be obtained.
 To date, there is only one detection of HI in emission in a known strong spiral lens \citep{Lipnickyetal2018}, though we may expect detections and HI maps of strong spiral lenses from next-generation HI surveys with the Square Kilometer Array (SKA) \citep{Catinella2015,Giovanelli2015}.
-The highest redshift HI map thus far of a non-lensed starburst galaxy was obtained by \cite{Fernandezetal2018} at $z = 0.376$.
+The highest redshift HI map thus far from an unlensed starburst galaxy was obtained by \cite{Fernandezetal2018} at $z = 0.376$.

-The layout of this paper is as follows: In Section \ref{sec:survey} the setup and parameters of the LCOLSS survey are described.
-This includes the strong lens galaxy-galaxy systems being studied, the LCO network, exposure imaging strategy, and difference imaging software.
-In Section \ref{sec:methods}, we describe our adopted methods of calculating glSN yields.
-These calculations are done two different ways, based upon estimating the detection efficiency of LCOLSS.
-To check this we compare our photometry to that reported in SDSS.
-We discuss our results in Section \ref{sec:results}; in particular we discuss our expected detection rate for our survey and we estimate Rubin's detection rate were it to observe the LCOLSS sample.
-We also very roughly estimate ZTF's detection rate for a similar sample of galaxies.
-Finally, we summarize our results and discuss in Section \ref{sec:summary}.